Tulare County Public Health expands eligibility at its mass vaccination site at the International Agri-Center in Tulare

 TULARE COUNTY – If you can drive yourself to the International Agri-Center in Tulare, you can get a vaccine.

-On, March 31, Tulare County Public Health announced anyone over the age of 16, regardless of health conditions, is now eligible to receive the COVID-19 vaccine at its mass vaccination site at the Agri-Center.
-To make an appointment at the Agri-Center, visit the Curative link on the Tulare County COVID Vaccine web page at: curative.com/sites/26207.
-The Tulare COVID Call Center is also available to assist those without internet access and non-English–speaking residents in obtaining a vaccination by calling 559-685-2260.
+Today, March 31, Tulare County Public Health announced anyone over the age of 16, regardless of health conditions, is now eligible to receive the COVID-19 vaccine at its mass vaccination site at the Agri-Center.
+To make an appointment at the Agri-Center, visit the Curative link on the Tulare County COVID Vaccine webpage at: https://curative.com/sites/26207.
+The Tulare COVID Call Center is also available to assist those without internet access and non-English-speaking residents in obtaining a vaccination by calling 559-685-2260.

-As Tulare County continues to focus on an equitable distribution of vaccine across all our rural communities, some County-operated events may prioritize eligibility based on age and risk factors.
+As Tulare County continues to focus on an equitable distribution of vaccine across all our rural communities, some county-operated events may prioritize eligibility based on age and risk factors.
 Other vaccine providers may opt to expand eligibility for those 16 and older; walk-ins may or may not be accepted.
-Please ensure you call or visit the County’s COVID Vaccine web site for more vaccination locations at covid19.tularecounty.ca.gov/covid-19-vaccine, which includes a full listing of health care providers and local pharmacies offering COVID vaccinations:
+Please ensure you call or visit the county’s COVID vaccine web site for more vaccination locations at https://covid19.tularecounty.ca.gov/covid-19-vaccine/, which includes a full listing of health care providers and local pharmacies offering COVID vaccinations:

 - Your Health Care Provider or Doctor: We strongly recommend individuals with underlying health conditions or disabilities seek vaccination with a primary health care provider or health clinic.
 Check first with your usual health care providers to see if they have vaccines and available appointments.
 Health care providers who have vaccines may also begin reaching out to you, as a patient with a significant, high-risk medical condition or disability known to the provider, to schedule your vaccine appointment.